 Due to the awful Scottish weather (to be expected in November!), the champagne reception and photo shoot took place in the main part of the castle.
 The speeches took place shortly afterwards on the grand staircase.

 After the wedding breakfast, Chris showed he’s really a Scotsman at heart by playing a couple of reels on his bagpipes!
 And to Chris’s credit, he actually played them very well!
 The guests loved it.
 They were whooping, clapping and having a wonderful time!
 Shortly afterwards the evening celebrations began with the newly-weds first dance.
 After filming a couple of more dances my wedding at Dundas Castle was complete.

-It’s really nice to see couples from all over the World choosing Scotland as their wedding destination.
-It’s really popular to head off to sunnier destinations for wedding celebrations.
-Personally, I think there’s nothing to beat the romance and splendour of a traditional Scottish wedding, particularly in a historic wedding venue like Dundas Castle!
+It’s really nice to see couples from all over the world choosing Scotland as their wedding destination.
+It’s increasingly popular to head off to sunnier destinations for wedding celebrations.
+Personally, we think there’s nothing to beat the romance and splendour of a traditional Scottish castle wedding, particularly in a historic wedding venue like Dundas Castle!

 Congratulations to Louise and Chris!
-Shared below are a few wedding photos captured straight from their wedding film.
+Shared below are a few wedding still images captured straight from their wedding video.